-A History of Shelfield
+The Fascinating History of

 It could be said that Shelfield is one of Pelsall's closest neighbours.
 Shelfield sits right next to High Heath, Pelsall.